StRigaud/Epiproj/README.md

 make test
 ```

-All tests should pass, and corresponding executable can be found in "bin" folder at the root of the project.
+All tests should pass, and compiled executable can be found in "bin" folder at the root of the project.

 ### epiprojDepthMapGenerator